elementx54/moosefw_vim/README.md

 Inside the user's home Vim directory (on Linux `.vim`) copy the contents of each subdirectory into the corresponding subdirectory.
 If a subdirectory does not exist then create that subdirectory.
-Ensure that syntax, indentation, and folding are on by filetype.
+Ensure that syntax, indentation, and folding are on or enabled by filetype.

 ### Native Vim Package Manager
 Vim has a native package manager loader for plugins (`:help packages`).
 Within